meepzh/CIS563-FluidSolver/README.md

 its neighbors.
 Press E to export a VDB file of the graph to `export.vdb` (if OpenVDB is enabled in `MFluidSolverConfig`).
 Press R to reseed the scene using the fluid source.
 Press right to step frame by frame (0.001 seconds).
+Press S to write out a screenshot to `screenshot_%05d.tga`.

 All SPH parameters, as well as several general program parameters, can be found in `config/config.json`.
 The scene file, which contains dimensions and particle